 COGS talk are free and open to the public -- all are welcome!
 Please join us for the social hour before the presentation.

 All presentations are also live-streamed through Zoom.
-There will be a registration link at the top of this page as we get closer to the date of this presentation.
+Click on the registration link at the top of this page to register for the Zoom meeting.

 Central Oregon Geoscience Society